AxotZero/NLP-Practice/README.md

 # NLP-Practice
-## Using Bert to Predict comments score
+Using Bert model to predict a comment is positive or negative.

 ![](https://github.com/AxotZero/NLP-Practice/blob/master/image.PNG)